American Bar Association

 Benefits of Membership in the ABA

 One of the main focuses of the ABA is to provide resources to help and nourish members to become better lawyers.
 Each year, the ABA creates more than 3,200 hours of CLE and hosts 800 face to face events around the World.
-The benefits to becoming a member of the ABA include:
+The benefits of becoming a member of the ABA include:

 - Subscriptions to the monthly ABA Journal and weekly eJournal;